 I have no idea what purpose is served by the cam shaft.
 You can see in one of the videos that its speed is controlled by the knobs, low on the front panel, and I guess it’s possible that the shaft is somehow connected to the speed of the case fans.
 Or, equally likely, it’s a bit of sophisticated whimsy.
 Either way, well done!

-Filed under Found on the Web, Hodgepodge
+and was filed under Found on the Web

 Hey, remember that gorgeous Winged Victory raygun I posted about late last year?
 Well, it’s for sale at Resinator Lab.